umbraco/UmbracoDocs/10/umbraco-ui-builder/property-editors/overview.md

 ---
-description: Property Editors available with Konstrukt, the back office UI builder for Umbraco.
+description: Property Editors available with Konstrukt, the backoffice UI builder for Umbraco.
 ---

 # Property Editors